Harriet Harman: Under Tony Blair

 Harman made a return to the front bench following the 2001 general election, with her appointment to the office of Solicitor General, thus becoming the first female Solicitor General.
-In accordance with convention, she was appointed as Queen's Counsel, although she had previously had no rights of audience in the higher courts, did not obtain them and never presented a case during her time as Solicitor General, or at all.
+In accordance with convention, she was appointed as a practicing Queen's Counsel (QC), although she had previously had no rights of audience in the higher courts, did not obtain them and never presented a case during her time as Solicitor General.

-Following the 2005 general election, she became a Minister of State in the Department for Constitutional Affairs with responsibilities including constitutional reform, legal aid and court processes and she represented Lord Falconer in the House of Commons on the frontbench.
+After successfully contesting the 2005 general election, Harman was appointed a Minister of State in the Department for Constitutional Affairs, with responsibilities including constitutional reform, legal aid and court processes.
+She represented Lord Falconer in the House of Commons on the frontbench.

 On 16 March 2006, Harman relinquished her ministerial responsibilities for electoral administration and reform of the House of Lords.
 She stated that this was to avoid any potential conflict of interest after her husband Jack Dromey, the Treasurer of the Labour Party, announced that he would be investigating a number of loans made to the Labour Party that had not been disclosed to party officers.
 She retained her other responsibilities.

+Also in 2006, Harman argued that Labour needed to appeal to and recruit young people to the party.

 Deputy Leadership election

-Harman announced her intention to stand for Deputy Leadership of the Labour Party when John Prescott stood down.
+In 2007, Harman announced her intention to stand for Deputy Leadership of the Labour Party when John Prescott stood down.
 She commissioned an opinion poll which found that she would be the most electorally popular potential deputy leader, a point she used in her campaign.
+Other candidates for the position of Deputy Leader were Education Secretary Alan Johnson, International Development Secretary Hilary Benn, Labour chairwoman Hazel Blears, backbencher Jon Cruddas and Northern Ireland Secretary Peter Hain.

-While she supported the Iraq War, during the Deputy Leadership campaign, she said that she would not have done so had she known about the lack of concrete evidence of weapons of mass destruction.
+While Harman had supported the Iraq War, but during the Deputy Leadership campaign she said that she would not have done so had she known about the lack of concrete evidence of weapons of mass destruction.
+She also suggested that Labour members wanted a change of emphasis in government policy.

-Harman did not have the support of any major unions, and helped to fund her campaign by taking out a personal loan of £10,000 and a £40,000 extension to her mortgage.
-Harman failed to report some donations and loans on time, and was subject to an Electoral Commission inquiry for breaches of electoral law.
+Harman did not have the support of any major trade unions, and helped to fund her campaign by taking out a personal loan of £10,000 and a £40,000 extension to her mortgage.
+Harman did not report some donations and loans on time, and was subject to an Electoral Commission inquiry for breaches of electoral law.
 The commission said that her "failure to report on time is a serious matter" though the case was not handed over to the police.